mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 To filter the results of your report by any property or cohort, click the **Filter** button.

-To breakdown your results of your report by any property or cohort, click the **Breakdown**.
+To break down your results of your report by any property or cohort, click the **Breakdown**.

-You can breakdown your results by the "Date" event property and breakdown by Hour, Day, Week, Month, Quarter, Year, Hour of Day, or Day of Week.
+You can break down your results by the "Time" event property and breakdown by Hour, Day, Week, Month, Quarter, Year, Hour of Day, or Day of Week.

 ![/breakdown_by_date.gif](/breakdown_by_date.gif)